skchow03/convert_pal/README.md

 # Palette Conversion Utility: `convert_pal.py`

-This utility allows users to convert image files (MIP, PMP, 3DO) based on provided color palettes.
+This utility allows users to convert image and 3D model files (MIP, PMP, 3DO) based on provided color palettes.
 The color palettes are extracted from PCX files (i.e. SUNNY.PCX).

 ## Features